KyleDavisDev/sauce-for-your-thoughts-front/readme.md

 - [ ] Write tests.
 - [ ] Make sure site is fully ADA compliant.
 - [ ] Add links out to social media.
+- [ ] Investigate more into styled components.